 Local fees add to the cost of development.
-Figure III-10 illustrates the increased-cost to of two development scenarios incurred from fees assessed by Marin County in 2014.
+Figure III-10 illustrates the cost of two development scenarios incurred from fees assessed by Marin County in 2014.
 The first scenario is a 2,400 square-foot, three-bedroom, single-family home on a 10,000 square-foot lot with a 400 square-foot garage at a density of 4 units per acre, construction cost of \$500,000, and an estimated sale price of \$800,000.
 The second scenario is a multi-family condominium development with 10 1,200 square-foot, two-bedroom units, on 0.5 acres, with a construction cost of \$400,000 per unit, to be sold at an average of \$500,000 per unit.
 Line item fees related to processing, inspections, and installation services are limited by California law to the cost to the agencies of performing these services.
 Most jurisdictions, the County of Marin among them, establish fees that are designed to cover the costs of staff time charged on an hourly basis and materials, consistent with California law.
-The County's 2012 adopted fee schedule can be found as Appendix E. Fees have increased since 2008/09 to respond to the lack of permit revenue resulting from the decline in the housing market.
+The County's 2012 adopted fee schedule can be found as